Suite 1300

 Endodontic Retreatment Documentation

-Retreatment codes D3346/D3347/D3348 require documentation of the original treatment date and provider, a current periapical radiograph demonstrating pathology, and a written clinical narrative.
-Some plans impose lifetime limits or waiting periods.
-Billing retreatment as initial therapy creates compliance risk; billing initial therapy as retreatment creates unnecessary denial exposure.
+Retreatment codes D3346 D3347 D3348 require documentation of prior treatment date original provider current periapical radiograph showing pathology and written clinical narrative.
+Many plans impose lifetime limits or waiting periods.
+Incorrect classification between initial therapy and retreatment creates denial exposure or compliance risk in claims.

 Apicoectomy Pre-Authorization